Distinguishing Kilonovae from Binary Neutron Star and Neutron Star-Black Hole Mergers: Detailed description of Kilonova modeling

 where $h$ is the Planck constant, $\nu$ is the frequency corresponding to the photometric band, $k$ is the Boltzmann constant, and $D_L$ is the luminosity distance of the system.
 Following \citet{Villar:2017wcc}, we impose a temperature floor $T_c=3000$~K to approximate the onset of recombination of elements to neutral~\citep{Barnes:2013wka}.
 Once the freely expanding ejecta cools below $T_c$, the photosphere radius recedes according to

 where $\sigma_{\rm SB}$ is the Stefan-Boltzmann constant.
 This captures the drop in opacity associated with the recombination.
 The color evolution remains constant in time, flattening the light curve, while the effective photosphere moves inward through the ejecta~\citep{Barnes:2013wka}.
+We note that, because the bluest bands lie on the Wien tail of the cooling photosphere, the predicted $u$ band flux is particularly sensitive to this temperature treatment.
+This motivates our use of the $g$ band as a more robust alternative in the main text.

 The spectral flux can then be converted to AB magnitude $m_{\rm AB}$ using

 For the $ugrizy$ bands, we use the following wavelengths: $\lambda_u = 3.546\times10^{-7}\,\mathrm{m}$, $\lambda_g = 4.670\times10^{-7}\,\mathrm{m}$, $\lambda_r = 6.156\times10^{-7}\,\mathrm{m}$, $\lambda_i = 7.472\times10^{-7}\,\mathrm{m}$, $\lambda_z = 8.917\times10^{-7}\,\mathrm{m}$, and $\lambda_y = 1.0305\times10^{-6}\,\mathrm{m}$.